dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 I accidentally deleted an item the other day.
 Can we stop that from happening?

+## ☐ Edit Items in the Stock List

+I would like to be able to edit existing items in the stock list

 ## ☐ Reduce the Value Elf Service Charges

 Inflation has increased Elf wages - can we reduce the bill?